Track your nutrition and health goals

 3. Helps control blood sugar levels

-Brown rice helps to regulate blood sugar levels and can help to reduce the risk of diabetes.
+Brown rice helps regulate blood sugar levels and may reduce diabetes risk (see the research below).

 4. Reduces the risk of heart disease